ibm-cloud-docs/discovery/building.md

     Collections are comprised of your private data, but {{site.data.keyword.discoveryshort}} also includes {{site.data.keyword.discoverynewsshort}}, a pre-enriched, public dataset.

-    {{site.data.keyword.discoverynewsshort}}, a public data set that has been pre-enriched with cognitive insights, is also included with {{site.data.keyword.discoveryshort}}.
+    {{site.data.keyword.discoverynewsshort}}, a public data set that is pre-enriched with cognitive insights, is also included with {{site.data.keyword.discoveryshort}}.
 You can use it to query for insights; for example: news alerts, event detecting, and trending topics in the news; that you can integrate into your applications.
 See [Watson Discovery News](/docs/discovery?topic=discovery-watson-discovery-news) for more information.
 You cannot adjust the {{site.data.keyword.discoverynewsshort}} configuration or add documents to this collection.
 See a demo of what you can build with {{site.data.keyword.discoverynewsshort}} [here](https://discovery-news-demo.ng.bluemix.net/){: external}.

 To create an environment and private data collection with the {{site.data.keyword.discoveryshort}} tooling do the following: